Linda Zagzebski: Education and career

 Zagzebski received her Bachelor of Arts degree from Stanford University, her Master of Arts degree from University of California, Berkeley, and her Doctor of Philosophy degree from University of California, Los Angeles in 1979 with a dissertation on "Natural Kinds" under the supervision of Tyler Burge.
 She taught at Loyola Marymount University from 1979 to 1999, before joining the University of Oklahoma.

 She delivered the Wilde Lectures in Natural Religion at Oxford University in the spring of 2010 on epistemic authority.
-She is (2015–2016) president of the American Philosophical Association Central Division, and gave the Gifford Lectures at the University of St. Andrews in the fall of 2015 on the topic of exemplarist virtue theory.
+She was (2015–2016) president of the American Philosophical Association Central Division, and gave the Gifford Lectures at the University of St. Andrews in the fall of 2015 on the topic of exemplarist virtue theory.
 She is past president of the American Catholic Philosophical Association (1997–1998), and past president of the Society of Christian Philosophers (2004–2007).

 In 2022, she was elected a Fellow of the American Academy of Arts & Sciences.